matn7/CS-Notes/src/main/java/basic_java/README.md

 Don't call us we will call you
 ```

-- Class notifies other class of changes when they occurs via events or messages.
+- Class notifies other class of changes when they occur via events or messages.
 - Idea high-level component calling low-level is used components in frameworks.

 **MVC Paradigm**